architect/arc.codes/src/shared/en/aws/guides-cors.md

 # Implement CORS

-> 🦅 CORS is required if your application reaches across domains to request resources
+## If your application reaches across domains to request resources, you'll need to use CORS

 Let's first create a `.arc` app with a very simple JSON API endpoint: